opnsense/plugins/README.md

 security/tor -- The Onion Router
-www/c-icap -- c-icap connects your Proxy with a virus scanner www/web-proxy-sso -- Kerberos authentication module
+www/c-icap -- c-icap connects your Proxy with a virus scanner www/web-proxy-sso -- Kerberos authentication module www/web-proxy-useracl -- Group and user ACL for the web proxy
 ```

 A brief description of how to use the plugins repository